 Banking in the Netherlands

-The largest banks in the Netherlands include ABN-AMRO, ING, Rabobank and SNS.
-Expats should shop around to find which bank suits their specific spending habits; some banks charge more for cash withdrawals than swiping your debit card at a supermarket, for instance.
-Most banks offer Internet and mobile phone banking facilities.
+The largest banks in the Netherlands include ABN AMRO, ING Group, Rabobank and De Volksbank.
+Expats should shop around to find which bank suits their specific spending habits; some banks charge more for cash withdrawals than swiping a debit card at a supermarket, for instance.
+Most banks offer internet and mobile banking facilities.

 The Dutch generally do a lot of payments with direct debiting from their accounts, so expats should be prepared to set up this sort of system for their accounts.
-Debit cards are provided with most accounts, but credit cards have to be applied for.
+Debit cards are provided with most accounts, but credit cards must be applied for.

 It’s impossible to rent an apartment or receive a salary in the Netherlands without a bank account, so it is essential to set up an account soon after arriving in the country.